The Essential Guide to Social Media Marketing for Small Business

 - Add links to your home page or more information on your website.

-And there’s even more social media channels….
+And there are even more social media channels….

-Millennials love the Snapchat mobile app for sending photos, text, images and drawings.
+Millennials love the Snapchat mobile app for sending photos, text, images, and drawings.
 Snapchat allows you to add filters like bunny ears or create crazy images by swapping your face with a friend and then sending it out like a text.
 Once they are sent, the messages disappear after a few seconds.
 Brands like Starbucks have successfully launched products in the platform by creating filters for ‘snapchatters’ to use and share with their friends.

 What Next?
 Getting Started on Social Media

 Choose the platforms you are most comfortable with and dedicate some time each week to explore, post and start building your own community.
 Unlike your website, social media is fluid and more relaxed.
 Take an honest open approach and be yourself.
 You’ll find it easier as you go to create posts and add comments.
 To help you on your way, we’ve listed a few tips for your social media activity: